ZishChen-rig/MayaTool_zscOutlinerColorMarker/README.md

-# MayaPythonTool
+# zscOutlinerColorMarker
-Practice maya tool
+Practice maya tool for mark color on outliner objects